Corn Snake Care Sheet

 Corn Snake Size

 Corn snakes hatch at 8 to 12 inches long, and most eventually reach 4 to 5.5 feet in length.

 With proper care, a corn snake could live at least into its latter teens, and it may well live into its 20s.
 They are often reproductive until 10 to 12 years of age and sometimes longer.

 Corn Snake Caging

 Baby corn snakes can easily live in a plastic vivarium the size of a large shoebox for the first several months of their lives.
-Adult corn snakes need a cage at least the size of a 20-gallon long aquarium, but bigger is even better.
+Adult corn snakes need a cage at least the size of a 20-gallon long reptile terrarium, but bigger is even better.
 Snakes are not social animals, so cagemates are quite stressful.
 House only one corn snake to a cage.
-All snakes are escape artists, so make sure the cage is absolutely escapeproof.
-Climbing branches may be appreciated, but a couple of dark, tight hides are essential to help the snake feel secure.
+All snakes are escape artists, so make sure the cage is absolutely escape proof.
+Snake habitat products like climbing branches may be appreciated, but a couple of dark, tight reptile hides are essential to help the snake feel secure.

 Corn Snake Lighting and Temperature

 No special lighting is required, but natural light from nearby windows will help your corn snake adjust its day and night cycles, and its seasonal cycles.
 Be careful to avoid direct sunlight shining into the cage, or the temperatures could quickly become lethal.

 Provide a temperature gradient with a light, or undertank heat pad or cable.
 On the warm end 85 degrees Fahrenheit is perfect, and room temperatures (low 70s) are fine for the cool end.
 One long, skinny hide, such as a hollow log or PVC pipe, can be placed so one end of the hide is cool and one end is warm.
 Be sure to check the temperature inside the warm end of the hide — not on the glass.
 Temperatures can vary quite a bit within just a few inches, so thermometer and hide box placement is important.